Cleancodefactory/CoreKraft/Documentation/Appendices/BuiltInResolvers.md

 ### IsEmpty(val)

 Returns true if the passed value is empty.
 This includes null values, empty strings, numeric zeros, empty collections.
 Added in August 2022.

+### NullIfEmpty(val)

+Returns null if the cal is empty string ot 0.
+Added in May 2024.
+Useful for working with databases when it is preferred to receive nulls instead of empty values and nulls.